-- F2.4.5 Claims about the Standard for the multi-site or group certification in accordance with B2. - F2.5 The ICS shall maintain the following records: - F2.5.1 A documented management structure of the ICS, and - F2.5.2 A complete list of sites, including the site's name, address, contact details, products, and processing steps.
+- F2.4.5 Claims about the Standard for the multi-site or group certification in accordance with Error!
+Reference source not found.. - F2.5 The ICS shall maintain the following records: - F2.5.1 A documented management structure of the ICS, and - F2.5.2 A complete list of sites, including the site's name, address, contact details, products, and processing steps.